VisLab/HEDToolsArchived/index.md

 # 1. Getting Started with HEDTools

 ## 1.1 Overview
-*HEDTools* is a MATLAB/Java Toolbox and an
+*HEDToolss* is a MATLAB/Java Toolbox and an
 EEGLAB plugin designed to help users annotate and validate events or other data elements using a predefined, but extensible, hierarchically structured annotation language.
 The input to the system consists of two